cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/rails-node-version.md

 ## Controlling the Node version for your Rails Stack

-We automatically install the latest version of Node when we set up your Rack/Rails stack servers.
+We automatically install the latest release of Node version 6.x.x when we set up your Rack/Rails stack servers.
 You can control which version is installed by editing the [manifest file](/rails/how-to-guides/deployment/building-a-manifest-file.html) for the Rails stack.

 ```
 rails: